benbahrenburg/benCoding.AlarmManager/README.md

-<h1>benCoding.AlarmManager Module</h1>
+<h1>bencoding.AlarmManager Module</h1>

-The benCoding.AlarmManager module enables you to use the native Android AlarmManager in your Titanium apps to schedule notifications and services.
+The bencoding.AlarmManager module enables you to use the native Android AlarmManager in your Titanium apps to schedule notifications and services.

 This project can be found on github at [https://github.com/benbahrenburg/benCoding.AlarmManager](https://github.com/benbahrenburg/benCoding.AlarmManager)

+<h2>IMPORTANT</h2>
+This module, provides access to the Android AlarmManager, which works very differently then iOS Local Notifications.
+Please read the Android Docs to understand the limitations and differences between these to very different approaches.
+Android docs are available [here](http://developer.android.com/reference/android/app/AlarmManager.html).

+<h2>SUPPORT</h2>
+No project, "how do I", or "can it" support is provided for this module.
+The code is available for your reference and usage.
+If you find an issue and want to contribute Pull Requests are appreciated.
+If you are interested in being a contributor and helping with community support please contact me via Twitter.

 <h2>Before you start</h2>
-* This is an Android module designed to work with Titanium SDK 3.0.2 or greater.
+* This is an Android module designed to work with Titanium SDK 3.2.0 or greater.
 * Before getting start please note you need to compile this module yourself

 <h2>Building from source</h2>